 Judges have ruled that those injured by Xarelto internal bleeding are eligible to file lawsuits.
 Lawyers are currently helping patients with these claims at no cost.

-A judicial panel has transferred all pending Xarelto bleeding lawsuits to a special federal court in Louisiana for expedited handling.
+A judicial panel has transferred all pending Xarelto bleeding lawsuits to a special MDL federal court in Louisiana for expedited handling.